benc-uk/nanoproxy/readme.md

 - `CONF_FILE`: This is used by both the proxy and the controller to set the path of the config file used.
 - `TIMEOUT`: Connection and HTTP timeout used by the proxy.
-- `PORT`: Port the proxy will listen on
+- `PORT`: Port the proxy will listen on, also on controller for it's webhook listener which isn't used
+- `DEBUG`: Port the proxy will listen on

 ## 🤖 Routing and matching logic